-Using items such as ladders, smoke replication machines, and specialist fire doors, units can be adapted both internally and externally to replicate real life situations for fire training teams providing a safe environment to train staff effectively.
+Using items such as ladders, smoke replication machines, and specialist fire doors, units can be adapted both internally and externally to replicate real-life situations for fire training teams providing a safe environment to train staff effectively.

 Why Are Containers Being Used In Firefighter Training?

-What Are The Benefits Of Using Containers?
+What Are The Benefits?

-Creating a space that can be used over and over again for practical fire training can be expensive and impractical, so a cost-effective way to set up a functional training unit is to utilise shipping containers.
+Creating a space that can be used over and over again for practical fire training can be expensive and impractical, so a cost-effective way to set up a functional training unit is to utilise shipping units.

-Shipping container units are generally cheaper than a bricks-and-mortar equivalent, making them a good fit for fire services looking for an affordable, custom-built training space that can be constructed quickly.
+These units are generally cheaper than a bricks-and-mortar equivalent, making them a good fit for fire services looking for an affordable, custom-built training space that can be constructed quickly.
 As they are essentially metal boxes, containers are also fire-resistant so there are no additional costs to improve the durability of the container as it already has some resistance to flames and heat.

-Shipping containers are easily transported on a flatbed truck to different locations which makes them ideal for fire training units that need to be relocated frequently.
-Fire services have the option to move and transfer their fire training containers to wherever they want to train their team.
+These are easily transported on a flatbed truck to different locations which makes them ideal for fire training units that need to be relocated frequently.
+Fire services have the option to move and transfer their fire training facilities to wherever they want to train their team.
 This can work well for services that need to be able to train in multiple locations, or for those who would prefer to train their staff in remote locations to prevent fire damage to the surrounding areas.

 Due to the nature of their use in transporting cargo around the world, steel containers are durable, strong, and built to protect the contents inside so it goes without saying that they make a great option for fire training units.
 Galvanised steel is fire-resistant so the structure won’t be compromised during live fire training ensuring training firefighters are protected from any potential injuries that can occur if the structure becomes significantly damaged.

 Training firefighters is an ongoing task, and it’s important for training to be regularly updated to ensure firefighters are adequately equipped to deal with a range of situations.
-A modified shipping container can be extremely versatile and meet several needs to fulfil fire training purposes.
+A modified unit can be extremely versatile and meet several needs to fulfil fire training purposes.
 The internal layout of the unit can be changed when required and be adapted with partitions and walls to provide new challenges for different training exercises.
 This enables trainers to test their team’s skills in a range of difficult situations.

 Containers can also be adapted into specialised units, such as burn rooms where firefighters can practise putting fires out in low visibility such as dark, smoke-filled rooms.